surf-visualization/blospray/readme.md

 basic functionality and integration with Blender features is already available:

 * Supports OSPRay's SciVis and Path Tracer renderers
-* Export and rendering of polygonal geometry
+* Export and rendering of polygonal geometry (i.e. Blender meshes)
 * Object transformations and parenting
 * Instancing
 * Vertex colors on Blender meshes